 I am trying my best to stand under shade or to wear a cap or take an umbrella with me.
 Direct sun exposure directly increases Pitta.
 So, avoid it as much as you can.

 Less spicy food – More spicy stuff you take, more will be Pitta imbalance.
-So, just cut it down a bit.
+So, just cut it

 Having a bit more of milk and ghee – Ghee increases digestion strength and at the same time, decreases Pitta.
 Hence, it is ideal.
 It also keeps gastritis away.
 Hence, ideal for people with sensitive stomach.
 Both milk and ghee are said to have Rasayana effect (anti aging), hence good to have.
 Just a small spoon of ghee per day does not cause any weight gain.
 Stop worrying.

 Stop worrying – all childhood days are over, now my own child has taken my place at home, so time to be a grown up.
 I am trying to be a bit more organized.
 Do planned work.

 Stop being angry – Anger and Pitta are related, more you lose your cool, more will be the inside hotness (=pitta).
 Hence, try to avoid anger with the help of Yoga and Pranayama.
 Remember, during tensions…. breathe easy.